 - Institutional Perspectives on Management (PPM 504): This foundation course examines competing theories of institutional and organizational design and action that illuminate pressing challenges of policy, management, and leadership.
 Offered Autumn Quarter.

 - Advanced Microeconomics for Policy Analysis (PPM 506): This course provides a doctoral-level introduction to microeconomic theory and the tools that are used to inform public policy analysis.
 The course covers individual and firm behavior, decisions under uncertainty, information, strategic behavior, property rights, transaction costs, externalities, public goods, and related topics.
-Offered Winter Quarter in 2016-2017.
+Offered Autumn Quarter.
 Prerequisites: Successful completion of courses in intermediate microeconomics and multivariate calculus.

 - Public Policy Processes (PPM 508): This course is concerned with research about policy processes.
 It is structured as a research seminar, combining theoretical framework for studying policy processes with discussion of student research.
 Options for this course include domestic and comparative institutional perspectives.
 Offered Winter Quarter.